Lenton Times

 Some of the properties on the west side of Friar Street survived into the 1980s.
 Following the closure of Crepe Sizes, however, their premises were demolished and replaced with the town houses shown here.

-Lenton Listener Archive
+Lenton Listener Articles

 Articles from 'The Lenton Listener' Magazine